eosnetworkfoundation/grant-framework/README.md

   </tr>
 </table>

+## Grant Types
+There are three types of grants that th ENF considers.
+Some are originated by the community itself, and some are proposed in the form an an RFP by the ENF.
+### New Proposal
+It is likely most grant applications will take the form of a "New Proposal" from a member of the EOS community.
+These projects range from core chain enhancements, SDKs, tools, and applications.
+These are initiated by members of the community and run through the standard grant approval process.
+### Maintenance Grant
+Maintenance grants are also initiated by the community to bring back support for a library, SDK or tool that has fallen out of maintenance.
+These proposals are more limited in scope and milestone to ensure proper progress is made.
+Maintenance grants should not be used to add feature or functionality to exissting code, but to bring it up to current levels of the chain, OS or programming language levels.
+New functionalitty to existing projects can be applied via a "New Proposal".
+### RFP Response
+From time to time, the ENF will propose work that needs to be done back to the community in the form of an RFP.
+All community members, teams and companies are welcome to reply to the RFP.
+Responses from multiple teams are expected.

 ## Grant Process
+### Application Process

+### Approval Process

 ### Grant Teams
 There are three teams that drive the process for ENF Direct Grants: Committee, Evaluators, and Operations